How to find the best computer glasses in 2024

-Computer glasses also make it more comfortable to look at your screen and easier to focus on the work at hand, no matter the time of day.
+Computer glasses make it more comfortable to look at your screen and easier to focus on the work at hand, no matter the time of day.
 But remember that clear blue-light computer glasses typically filter blue-violet light, not blue-turquoise light (which impacts circadian rhythm).

 What kinds of computer glasses are there?

-What are the best computer glasses for you?
-That depends on your overall vision, the type of work you’re doing — and whether you are looking for prescription or non-prescription lenses.
+The best computer glasses for you depends on your overall vision and the type of work you’re doing.

-If you shop around online, you can find prescription computer glasses for as low as $31, although pricing will vary depending on the frames you order, your prescription strength, the lens upgrades you want, and the type of lenses you need (such as single vision or progressives).
+If you shop online, you can find a pair with prescription lenses for as low as $31.
+Pricing varies, depending on the frames you order, your prescription strength, the lens upgrades you want, and the type of lenses you need (such as single vision or progressives).

-If you don’t need vision correction, prefer to wear contacts or don’t want to shell out for a brand new pair of prescription glasses, “plano” computer glasses (with non-prescription lenses) are an inexpensive way to protect your eyes from blue light.
+If you don’t need vision correction, prefer to wear contacts or don’t want to spend much on a new pair of prescription glasses, “plano” computer glasses (with non-prescription lenses) are an inexpensive way to help filter blue-violet light.

-Online retailers offer many frame styles and tint options to fit your personal style and budget.
+Online retailers offer many frame styles and lens coating options to fit your personal style and budget.

 Computer glasses come in a variety of lens tints and coatings.

-Lens coatings: Since tinted lenses aren’t for everyone, there are some clear lens options that also provide blue light protection.
-Anti-reflective coating is also beneficial for computer glasses because it prevents screen glare from irritating or distracting your vision.
+Anti-reflective coating is also beneficial for computer glasses, since it prevents screen glare from irritating or distracting your vision.